-6. Hill’s Science Diet Adult Sensitive Stomach & Skin Dry Cat Food
+7. Hill’s Science Diet Sensitive Stomach Dry Cat Food

 Hill’s Science Diet Sensitive Stomach & Skin is the over-the-counter alternative to its Prescription Diet line.
 You don’t need authorization from a vet to buy it, but it’s not quite as good either.

 Chicken is the first ingredient, starting the kibble with a nice protein base.
 It’s immediately followed by brewers rice, so the first two foods are dedicated to ensuring that your cat has all the nutrients that they need to build lean muscle and that their stomach problems are soothed.

 The recipe also includes something called FOS, which is short for “fructooligosaccharides.”
 This is a prebiotic that nourishes the healthy bacteria in your cat’s gut, enabling them to process nutrients more efficiently.

 You’ll find added vitamin E and omega fatty acids, which in addition to improving their digestive health, makes their skin and coat healthy and lustrous.

 Unfortunately, the ingredients list also mentions things like corn and artificial flavors, neither of which are good for your cat.
 The fiber levels are low too, at just 3%.
 It doesn’t skimp on calories, though (and most of those are empty calories from the corn), so watch your cat’s waistline if you switch them to this food.